masterandrey/python/README.md

 # docker-python

-Alpine-based docker for Python 3 with flask, connexion, mongo and openssl in less than 300M
+Alpine-based docker for Python with Flask, Connexion, Mongo and Openssl in less than 300M